benedictnd/3n7testing/memory-bank/progress.md

 - **Component Consistency**: 96%

 ## Current Status
 The project has reached an excellent level of UI/UX quality with a robust component system.
 The foundation is solid for building out additional features and functionality.
 We've successfully converted the HTML about page to a React/Next.js component with proper responsive design and dark mode support.
-The About page now includes profile pictures for team members, using our optimized image component for better performance.
+The About page now includes properly centered profile pictures for team members, using face-centered framing for better visual appeal.
+We've also reorganized the "More About 3&7" section to focus on four key categories in a clean grid layout.

 ## Known Issues
 - Need to implement proper form validation system